aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/04 - Subprojects.md

 > Note: the only way to view a list of all the projects affiliated to a subproject is via the MySQL back-end.

-Sometimes it's useful to add sub  project-project affiliations directly in the MySQL back-end, for example when adding datasets to your LORIS.
+Sometimes it's useful to add project-subproject affiliations directly in the MySQL back-end, for example when adding datasets to your LORIS.
 The following MySQL statement is provided as an example for linking already-defined subprojects with an existing project: